 Default values provided for In arguments in Studio are not displayed in Orchestrator, at any level.

 - Background Process - Does not require a user interface, nor user intervention to get executed.
 For this reason, you can execute multiple such jobs in unattended mode on the same user simultaneously.
 Each execution requires an Unattended/NonProduction license.
-Background processes run in Session 0 when started in unattended mode.
-Click here for details about background processes..
+Unattended robots handle background processes in Session 0, under

-- Requires User Interface - Requires user interface as the execution needs the UI to be generated, or the process contains interactive activities, such as Click.
+- Foreground Process - Requires user interface as the execution needs the UI to be generated, or the process contains interactive activities, such as Click.
 You can only execute one such process on a user at a time.

-The same user can execute multiple background processes and a singular process that requires UI at the same time.
+The same user can execute multiple background processes and a singular foreground at the same time.

 If a new version of a package is available in Orchestrator (you published a new version from Studio), it is indicated with the icon next to the process it is part of.
 For more information, see the Managing Package Versions page.